nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     * `exit` : Exits the app.

 6. Refer to the [Features](#features) below for details of each command.
+7. Experiencing difficulties?
+Refer to the following sections for assistance:
+   * Common Pitfalls: These are challenges often encountered by users due to incorrect or unsupported inputs.
+   * FAQ for Miscellaneous Information: Find answers to frequently asked questions and gather miscellaneous information here.
+   * Known Issues Due to App Limitations: Discover issues that are known to exist due to the app's limitations in this section.

 --------------------------------------------------------------------------------------------------------------------
 ## Parameters